 Why You Must Address Complaints

 If you’ve never gotten a customer complaint before, your first impulse might be denial.
 You might even refuse to read it, fearful of what it might say.
 Don’t stick your head in the sand.
 You must address each and every complaint individually.
-Otherwise the complainer becomes the final word on the issue.
+Otherwise, the complainer becomes the final word on the issue.

-You cannot blindly trust that people will see a complaint for the lie it is, or that they’ll understand that every business makes mistakes.
+You cannot blindly trust that people will see a complaint about the lie it is, or that they’ll understand that every business makes mistakes.
 Customers care about complaints and future customers use them to decide which business to patronize.
 You want to make sure that every customer feels like their voice will be heard, and their complaints will be understood and handled appropriately.
 That’s all customers really want — a chance to be heard.